 Your baby will be put on a Phe-free infant formula.
 They may be able to have some breast milk, too.

 Some kids need a stricter diet than others.
-A dietitian with expertise in PKU can make an eating plan specific to your child so they grows and thrives.
+A dietitian with expertise in PKU can make an eating plan specific to your child so they grow and thrive.

 Your child probably will need to eat carefully measured portions of fruits, vegetables, and low-protein cereals, bread, and pasta.